Literary-Insights/blog/src/content/blog/59 Seconds - Richard Wiseman.txt-1.md

 6) When helping children improve their self-control, being threatening is not as effective as providing positive reinforcement and modeling good behavior.

 That covers the main points from the longer text in a concise manner.
-Let me know if you would like me to expand on or modify any part of the summary.

  Here is a summary of the provided text: